gambadio/Luca-Chat/readme.md

-# Green Hockey Assistant - AI Chatbot Integration
+# Luca Chat - AI Chatbot Integration

 A modern and responsive AI chatbot integration for Green Hockey's customer support.
 Built with Node.js and powered by OpenRouter's AI models, this chatbot provides seamless product assistance and sustainability-focused customer service.